bridgecrewio/checkov/docs/4.Integrations/bridgecrew-cloud.md

 # Integrate Checkov with Bridgecrew Cloud
 You can integrate checkov with Bridgecrew's platform.
 This allows you to include checkov's scan results of a repository into your Bridgecrew account.
-First, you need to acquire a Bridgecrew issued API token.
-To do so, follow these steps:- Register (for free) to Bridgecrew's platform at [bridgecrew.cloud](https://www.bridgecrew.cloud/)

 ## Setup
 First, you need to acquire a Bridgecrew issued API token.
 To do so, follow these steps: